 Remember when Twitter announced the character count change in May 2019?
 It was a big deal at the time, considering that Twitter originally had a 140-character limit.
-Nowadays, under the new owner, Elon Musk, the character count has increased even more.
+Under the new owner, Elon Musk, the character count has increased even more for premium account users.

 Users on X like longer tweets because they provide more detailed information and allow for greater expression of thoughts and ideas.
-Longer tweets can convey complex messages and engage the audience more effectively.
+Longer tweets can share complex messages and engage the audience effectively.

-Additionally, they enable users to include additional context and nuance in their posts, which can lead to more meaningful discussions and interactions.
+Additionally, they enable users to include additional context and nuance in their posts, which can lead to more meaningful engagements.

 Overall, longer tweets on X cater to the users’ desire for in-depth content and contribute to a richer and more engaging user experience.